-The HOME program will received matches that include, but are not limited to the following:
+The HOME program will receive matches that include, but are not limited to the following:

 - Project cash contributions (e.g. housing trust funds, foundation grants, and private donations) - Proceeds from Housing Revenue Bonds with the automatic 4% Low Income Housing Tax Credit entitlement - Cost of supportive services provided to the families residing in HOME-assisted units during the period of affordability.

 HOME program income is also anticipated to be received.
-For the 2022 Action Plan it is estimated to be \$1,809,440.
+For the 2024 Action Plan it is budgeted at \$240,085.